EXPERIENCE

 California

-The historic settlement of California is located on the west side of Jones Falls in the Canadian Shield.
-Although there are pockets of soil for farming, the area is basically very rugged.
-The first question most people ask is about the origin of the name.
-Read more California
+Yes, Rideau Lakes has its own California!
+The historic settlement is located on the west side of Jones Falls in the Canadian Shield.
+Although there are pockets of soil for farming, the area is very rugged.
+Wondering why it’s called California?
+Read on to find out!

 YorkBrothersYork Brothers